 Note: We may be able to publish your novellas as well (15,000 to 40,000 words), but you will sell a lot more books and attract more loyal readers if you focus on writing and publishing novels your genre.

-There are dozens of fantasy subgenres, in addition to all the cross-genre potential within that.
+There are dozens of fantasy subgenres, in addition to a lot of cross-genre potential.
 We welcome submissions of any fantasy treatment you can dream up, but there are a few subgenres we’re particularly interested in publishing:

 Epic fantasy stories focus on large-scale conflicts and often involve many characters.
 They’re complex, sometimes spanning huge geographic areas or several generations of characters, and although each novel should be satisfying on its own, it often takes several large novels to wrap up the overarching plot.
 Examples of bestselling epic fantasy series include Lord of the Rings by J.R.R.
 Tolkien, Wheel of Time by Robert Jordan, and A Game of Thrones by George R.R.
 Martin.

 Young adult fantasy is defined by the age range of the audience it is written for and the ages of the main characters (12-18 or so).
 This subgenre can vary widely in themes and storylines, but coming of age stories are most common.
 These stories deal with young people having to find their place in the world and coping with both a fantastic setting and the challenges of finding their magic (or discovering that they don’t have magic in a magical world) and the difficulties of growing up.